 Recurring Billing

-If you want to sell subscriptions (software, gift boxes, etc.), PayPal does offer a set of recurring billing tools.
+If you want to sell subscriptions (software, gift boxes, etc.), PayPal offers a set of recurring billing tools.
 Recurring payments are available with PayPal Checkout and Standard credit/debit acceptance at no additional charge, but if you have Advanced credit/debit acceptance and want advanced tools, it will cost you $10/month.
 This doesn’t apply to “donate” buttons, which have their own option for donors to choose between a one-time or recurring donation.

 Advanced Fraud Protection Services